hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_metric_alarm.html.markdown

 * `period` - (Optional) The period in seconds over which the specified `statistic` is applied.
 * `statistic` - (Optional) The statistic to apply to the alarm's associated metric.
    Either of the following is supported: `SampleCount`, `Average`, `Sum`, `Minimum`, `Maximum`
-* `threshold` - (Required) The value against which the specified statistic is compared.
+* `threshold` - (Optional) The value against which the specified statistic is compared.
+This parameter is required for alarms based on static thresholds, but should not be used for alarms based on anomaly detection models.
+* `threshold_metric_id` - (Optional) If this is an alarm based on an anomaly detection model, make this value match the ID of the ANOMALY_DETECTION_BAND function.
 * `actions_enabled` - (Optional) Indicates whether or not actions should be executed during any changes to the alarm's state.
 Defaults to `true`.
 * `alarm_actions` - (Optional) The list of actions to execute when this alarm transitions into an ALARM state from any other state.
 Each action is specified as an Amazon Resource Name (ARN).
 * `alarm_description` - (Optional) The description for the alarm.